tucats/ego/docs/index.md

 # Introduction
-The `ego` command-line tool is an implementation of the _Ego_ language, which is an interpreted (scripting) language similar to _Go_.
+The `ego` command-line tool is an implementation of the _Ego_ language, which is an scripting language similar to _Go_.
 Think of this as _Emulated Go_.
-The command can either run a program interactive, start a REST server that uses _Ego_ programs as service endpoints, and other operations.
+The command can either run a program interactively, start a REST server that uses _Ego_ programs as service endpoints, and other operations.

 This command accepts either an input file